andrew/ultimate-awesome/README.md

 - [awesome-deep-learning](https://github.com/backpropagator/awesome-deep-learning) - A list of resources one can find useful to get started with ML (specifically Deep Learning) or to learn a particular topic.
 - [awesome_baseball_coaching](https://github.com/baseballgains/awesome_baseball_coaching) - A short list of baseball coaching tips to maximize your effectiveness as a youth baseball coach.  .
 - [awesome-bcms](https://github.com/bcms/awesome-bcms) - A collection of awesome BCMS articles, resources and shiny things.
+- [awesome-mdc](https://github.com/benallfree/awesome-mdc) - A curated list of awesome MDC files for your next vibe project.
 - [awesome-memory-forensics](https://github.com/beyefendi/awesome-memory-forensics) - Memory forensics literature.
 - [awesome-reference-architecture](https://github.com/bhdicaire/awesome-reference-architecture) - A curated list of reference architecture.
 - [awesome-embedded-ml](https://github.com/bhoke/awesome-embedded-ml) - This is a list of interesting papers and projects about Embedded machine learning projects.